mkaveh2020/Wavelet_P_Wave_Picker-WPWP-/readme.md

-Wavelet P Wave Picker a matlab code for picking the first p arrival time in wavelet domain
+Wavelet P Wave Picker(WPWP) is a Matlab code for picking the first P wave arrival time in the wavelet domain A reference to [this paper](linkhttps://link.springer.com/article/10.1007/s10950-019-09852-z) is appreciated.